aice09/personal-website/_posts/2020-03-13-setting-up-xampp.md

 ## All set

 And that's the full stack — Apache, PHP, MySQL, FTP, and even Tomcat if you need Java in the mix — configured and ready for local development.
-It's not the flashiest setup in 2026, but there's a reason it's stuck around this long: it just works, and it gets out of your way.